licheez/ngAlpha/a17/projects/alpha-ts/README.md

 for more information see [AlphaLbsService](https://www.npmjs.com/package/@pvway/alpha-lbs).

-## Overriding the standard Api call
+## Overriding the standard API call

 If needed you can also override the standard behaviour of the translation service Api (the service that gets the translations from the backend);